Syemon/Pergamon/README.md

 Pergamon is a simple API used for storing, downloading and querying resources from URL addresses.

 ## Features
-API is documented on [OpenAPI 3.0](https://app.swaggerhub.com/apis-docs/Syemon4/Pergamon/1.0.0)
+There is OpenAPI documentation available at `http://localhost:48080/swagger-ui/index.html` after running the application.
 ### Resource create
-Metadata are stored in MySQL database.
+Metadata are stored in PostgresSQL database.
 Files are stored in file system with UUID name to prevent file conflicts.
 Resource is being created asynchronously.
-If given resource already exists then existing resource will be updated to the newest state from given URL.
 ### Resource list
 Resource listing uses HATEOS architecture.
 Each object contains information about resource and generated link to download endpoint
 ### Resource query